 7 day trek to the roof of Africa, a family hike to the top of Mount Kilimanjaro

-In August 2015, Laura, Siobhan, Emily and I were fortunate enough do a trip of a lifetime to Tanzania.
+In August 2015, Laura, Siobhan, Micah and I were fortunate enough do a trip of a lifetime to Tanzania.
 After an amazing 5 day safari that had us camping on the Serengeti we hit the slopes of Mt Kilimanjaro for a 7 day adventure to the summit.

 I remember watching images of the wilds of Africa on tv as a child on Mutual of Omaha’s Wild Kingdom.
 The tv and later the Toronto and Calgary zoos were about as close as I had come to Africa.
 The seeds of the trip were planted in 2014 when a fellow teacher told me about a safari that she had just done with her two adult daughters (both of whom I had taught).
 With my kids getting older, I knew that the opportunities for family trips would become more difficult as time went on.